 Last year, 70 students from 7 different campus units, along with 30 mentors, facilitators and judges, participated in the first-ever Las Vegas Make-A-Thon.
 Focusing on the future of food along three tracks (food + health, food + hospitality, and food + data/A.I.), students used Arduino to rapid prototype and ideate.
 Assembling mentors from Harvard, MIT, and Cornell, along with young entrepreneurs from the East and West Coasts (and here in Las Vegas), the event was a weekend of excellent programming built on interdisciplinary learning where student participants were connected to a rich array of resources while positioning UNLV as a fertile laboratory capable of producing viable solutions for the benefit of humanity, both local and global, in an age marked with scarcity, uncertainty, and growth.

-Alberto de Salvatierra is an Assistant Professor at the UNLV School of Architecture where he founded and coordinates the interdisciplinary Global Studio Program (SoA’s first international design studio program), and at-LAS (a new interdisciplinary laboratory).
+Alberto de Salvatierra is an Assistant Professor at the UNLV School of Architecture where he founded and coordinates the interdisciplinary Global Studio Program (SoA’s first study abroad program), and at-LAS (a new interdisciplinary laboratory).
 He is also Founder and Principal of PROXIIMA and is Curator Emeritus of the Las Vegas Hub of the Global Shapers Community—an initiative by the World Economic Forum based in Geneva, Switzerland.
 A polymath, architectural designer, and landscape urbanist, de Salvatierra holds a Bachelor of Architecture from Cornell University and both a Master of Landscape Architecture and a Master of Design Studies in Urbanism, Landscape and Ecology from Harvard University's Graduate School of Design.
 He is the past recipient of Cornell's Robert James Eidlitz Fellowship, Harvard Library's Inaugural May Crane Fellowship, and GSD's Penny White Prize.
-Prior to arriving at UNLV, he taught ecological design at Cornell University, architecture foundations at the Boston Architectural College, and landscape architecture at GSD’s Design Discovery.
+Prior to arriving at UNLV, he taught ecological design at Cornell University, architecture at the Boston Architectural College, and landscape architecture at GSD’s Design Discovery.
 This past summer, he was a Visiting Professor at Universidad Iberoamericana (IBERO) and part of the inaugural cohort of Harvard Kennedy School’s STS (Science, Technology and Society) Summer Program.